 The recipe below is for one ‘pancake’ (1/2 cup of starter discard makes one pancake), but I ended up making three pancakes, which I chopped into quarters and enjoyed warm from the pan, then heated them up again the next day.

 There’s very little prep involved but you will need to be organised and work quickly if you’re making a few of these as they cook very fast.

-I served these with Thai Sriracha sauce, but they’re great with soy sauce, or a dipping sauce of soy, rice vinegar and chilli.
-Ignore their terrible-looking pancakes, but Bon Appetit has a recipe for a Chinese scallion pancake dipping sauce of soy, rice vinegar, chili, sugar, and ginger.
+We love to eat these with homemade Thai Sriracha sauce, but they’re great with soy sauce, or a dipping sauce of soy, rice vinegar and chilli.

 Sourdough Scallion Pancakes Recipe

 - 2 tbsp neutral vegetable oil